wombleton/gitlaw-nz/acts/E/Education Act 1989.md

     (2) A person who contravenes [section 234E(2)][741] commits an offence.

-    (3) A private training establishment or person that commits an offence against this section is liable, on summary conviction, to a fine not exceeding $10,000\.
+    (3) A private training establishment or person that commits an offence against this section is liable, on conviction, to a fine not exceeding $10,000\.

-    Section 292G: inserted, on 30 August 2011, by [section 42][1707] of the Education Amendment Act 2011 (2011 No 66).
+    Section 292G: inserted, on 30 August 2011, by [section 42][1708] of the Education Amendment Act 2011 (2011 No 66).

+    Section 292G(3): amended, on 4 October 2013, by [regulation 3(1)][1636] of the Criminal Procedure (Consequential Amendments) Regulations 2013 (SR 2013/409).

 ##### 292H Injunctions and orders of High Court